oymotion/EMGFilters/README.md

 allows users to focus on sEMG signal processing with common configurations.

 ## Usage
-The library is written in standard C++ without dependency of any other library, so it should be easy to embed it into any other C++ project.
+The library is written in standard C++ without dependency of external libraries, so it should be easy to embed it into any C++ project.

 A simple sample code for using on Arduino is provided in the `example` folder.